-Vegan jambalaya has long been our family’s favorite Cajun-inspired dish.
-Today I’m sharing my recipe for making it in the Instant Pot (or whatever brand of electric pressure cooker you may have).
+Vegan jambalaya in the Instant Pot has long been our family’s favorite Creole-style dish.
+Today I’m sharing my recipe for making it both in the Instant Pot (or whatever brand of electric pressure cooker you may have) and on stovetop.

-From my experience, I found out that jambalaya can be easy to cook, but also quite easy to ruin.
 Forget to check how spicy your brand of Cajun seasoning is, and your jambalaya can turn out hotter than fire.
-Forget to stir the rice as it’s cooking, and it can stick to the bottom of the pot and burn.

 Plus, who doesn’t like the convenience of putting everything in the pot, setting the timer, and walking away to do whatever you want while the dinner is cooking?

 So this is how my Instant Pot vegan jambalaya recipe was born.
-It’s really easy and quick to make: saute some veggies, add the rest of the ingredients, set the pressure cooker timer for 4 minutes, and let the magic happen on its own!
+It’s really easy and quick to make: sauté some veggies, add the rest of the ingredients, set the pressure cooker timer for 4 minutes, and let the magic happen on its own!

-You realize where this name comes from when just a few minutes into cooking your house fills up with a truly divine aroma.
+You realize where the name “Holy Trinity” comes from when just a few minutes into cooking your house fills up with a truly divine aroma.

-If you have a different pressure cooker brand that doesn’t come with a saute function, you can pre-cook the vegetables separately on the stovetop, then transfer them to your pressure cooker along with the rest of the ingredients.
+If you have a different pressure cooker brand that doesn’t come with a sauté function, you can pre-cook the vegetables separately on the stovetop, then transfer them to your pressure cooker along with the rest of the ingredients.

 Are you an Instant Pot newbie?
 See my easy-to-follow guide to using an Instant Pot that will get any beginner up to speed on pressure cooking.

 - 4 garlic cloves